pagkly/Zed/Investopedia3/Residual Income.md

 ## How Residual Income Works

 Residual income measures net income after taking into account all required costs of capital related to generating that income.
-Other terms for residual income include economic value-added, [economic profit](https://www.investopedia.com/terms/e/economicprofit.asp), and abnormal earnings.
+Other terms for residual income include economic value-added, [[economic profit]](https://www.investopedia.com/terms/e/economicprofit.asp), and abnormal earnings.

 Although residual income is sometimes known as passive income, side hustles can be used to boost personal residual income.